 To use wheat flour as a cornstarch substitute, you need to mix the flour with the right amount of water to make a paste.
 This will help give the cornstarch a sticky effect to your recipe.

-However, you will need more flour to substitute for cornstarch.
-The ratio can be 2 wheat flour : 1 cornstarch to create a similar texture.
+However, you will need to double the amount of wheat flour to replicate how cornstarch usually tastes and its texture as well.
 You should also note that wheat flour contains gluten, so it will not be suitable for people who are intolerant to this substance.

 3. Rice Flour

-Rice flour is a familiar and familiar ingredient because it is the main ingredient in Asian foods.
+Rice flour is a familiar ingredient because it is the main ingredient in various lovely desserts in China, Japan, Malaysia, and other Asian countries.
 Rice flour is made from finely grinding rice grains after soaking in water.

 Rice flour is currently one of the important raw materials in the field of moisture.
 It’s also gluten-free, so it’s better than cornstarch if you’re avoiding gluten.